Estos Celos

-"Estos Celos" ("This Jealousy") is a song written and produced by Mexican singer-songwriter Joan Sebastian and recorded by Mexican performer Vicente Fernández.
-It was released as the lead single from Fernández's 79th studio album Para Siempre.
+"Estos Celos" (English: This Jealousy) is a song written and produced by Mexican singer-songwriter Joan Sebastian and performed by Mexican recording artist Vicente Fernández.
+It was released as the lead single from Fernández's 79th studio album Para Siempre (2007).

-This single was a very successful release, peaking at number three in the Billboard Hot Latin Songs in United States and reaching the top spot of the charts in México and Colombia.
+This single was a very successful release, peaking at number three in the Billboard Hot Latin Tracks in United States and reaching the top spot of the charts in Mexico and Colombia.
 At the Latin Grammy Awards of 2008, Joan Sebastian received the award for Best Regional Mexican Song.
-In México it won the Best Song award at the Premios Oye!.
+In Mexico it won the Best Song award at the Premios Oye!.
 A live version of this track is included on the live album recorded by Fernández, titled Primera Fila.

 Song information

 "Estos Celos" is included on the 79th studio album by Vicente Fernández titled Para Siempre and was chosen to be the lead single from this album.
-Since its release on August 10, 2007 it met commercial and critical acclaim.
+Since its release on July 30, 2007 it met commercial and critical acclaim.
 Jason Birchmeier of Allmusic on his review of the album, called this song a "standout performance," and praised the songwriting.
 Joel Brito of Billboard en Español named this song as one of Fernández's best songs ever.
 At the Latin Grammy Awards of 2008 this song won Best Regional Mexican song, which was awarded to Joan Sebastian.
-In México, also won the Best Regional Mexican Song award at the Premios Oye!.
+In Mexico, also won the Best Regional Mexican Song award at the Premios Oye!.
 The live version of this single, included on Fernández' Primera Fila was very well reviewed by Birchmeier on his review, naming it "delightful"; this version is sequenced back to back with the song "Para Siempre" towards the finale of the concert and include lively participation by the crowd, which sings and claps along with evident glee.
-In 2012, Dominican recording artist David Kada covered the song in salsa whose version peaked at number 9 on the Billboard Tropical Songs chart.
+In 2012, Dominican Republic recording artist David Kada covered the song in salsa whose version peaked at number 9 on the Billboard Tropical Songs chart.

 Chart performance

-This track debuted at number 22 in the Billboard Latin Regional Mexican Airplay on September 1, 2008, where it peaked at the top of the chart six weeks later, and went on to spend 10 non-consecutive weeks at number-one and 42 weeks in the chart.
+This track debuted at number 22 in the Billboard Latin Regional Mexican Airplay on September 1, 2007, where it peaked at the top of the chart six weeks later, and went on to spend 10 non-consecutive weeks at number-one and 42 weeks in the chart.
 This song also enjoyed crossover appeal to other formats, like the Latin Pop charts, where it peaked at number 33.
-On the Billboard Hot Latin Songs the single peaked at number 3 and spent 40 weeks within the Top 40.
-It also peaked at number one in México and Colombia.
+On the Billboard Hot Latin Tracks the single peaked at number 3 and spent 40 weeks within the Top 40.
+It also peaked at number one in Mexico and Colombia.
 The ringtone for "Estos Celos" received a gold certification for sales over 10,000 units and has been one on the top two sellers for Sony BMG Norte since the album release.

 "Estos Celos" ranked 28th in 2007 and 5th in 2008 in the Billboard Regional Mexican Songs Year-End Charts.
 It also ranked at number 10 at the Hot Latin Songs year-end chart of 2008.